mikaelbr/lastfm-spotify-urilist/README.md

 __A work in progress for trying to fork out a module from the [Simplify Play Button project](https://github.com/mikaelbr/simplify-playbutton).__

-A easy way of getting a list of Spotify URIs based on Last.fm data (top/loved tracks and weekly chart list of tracks).
+An easy way of getting a list of Spotify URIs based on Last.fm data (top/loved tracks and weekly chart list of tracks).

 ## Getting Started
 Install the module with: `npm install lastfm-spotify-urilist`